 Key Takeaway

 As of March 2026, real-money online casinos and sports betting are illegal in Texas.
-Sweepstakes casinos are legal and available to Texas residents now, operating under federal promotional sweepstakes law.
+Sweepstakes casinos are available and available to Texas residents now, operating under promotional sweepstakes laws.

 The Legislative Landscape